confluentinc/bottledwater-pg/README.md

 [download the source](http://www.apache.org/dyn/closer.cgi/avro/) of avro-c and build it yourself.

+This project also requires [librdkafka](https://github.com/edenhill/librdkafka), a C client for Kafka.
+Build and install it as per the README.

 If you get errors about *Package libsnappy was not found in the pkg-config search path*, and you have Snappy installed, you may need to create `/usr/local/lib/pkgconfig/libsnappy.pc` with contents something like the following: